ElineFleurVos/Spatial-cell-type-analysis/README.md

 ### CODE

 The code is divided into the four main building blocks of the pipeline.
 The map Bash-pipeline_SKCM contains bash files were all necessary files are run in order (except the R code for cell type deconvolutions.
 This has to be done separately beforehand).
 The SKCM pipeline uses the following approaches: Inception-V4 feature extraction + general quantifications --> RMTLR model --> spatial feature calculation.
-The map Bash-Pipeline_CRC also contains bash files were all necessary files are run in order.
-The same approaches are used as for the SKCM pipeline.
-UNI feature extraction, MIL and the cancer specific quantifications can be run separately and can be found in their respective maps.
+The map Bash-Pipeline_CRC also contains bash files where all necessary files are run in order.
+Not here that the same approaches are used as for the SKCM pipeline.
+UNI feature extraction, MIL and the cancer specific cell type quantification can be run separately and can be found in their respective maps.

 Other things to note:
 - for UNI you need to get a huggingface account, see https://github.com/mahmoodlab/UNI?tab=readme-ov-file and https://huggingface.co/MahmoodLab/UNI
+- The map other contains a submap IF_cell_type_reduction.
+This map contains code to classify single cells into cell types based on the fluorescence values using a gaussian mixture model.
+Did not work out in the end.

 ### Environments
 Different python environment are needed to run different parts of the code:
-- environment_tiatoolbox.yml --> For running code where tiatoolbox is needed (tile making, Kather predictions, stain_normalization):
+- environment_tiatoolbox.yml --> For running code where tiatoolbox is needed (tile making, Kather predictions, stain_normalization).
-- environment_rectangle.yml --> For running rectangle (cancer-specific cell type quantifications)
+- environment_rectangle.yml --> For running rectangle (cancer-specific cell type quantifications).
-- environment_MIL.yml --> For training MIL
+- environment_MIL.yml --> For training MIL.
-- environment_UNI.yml --> for making tile features using UNI
+- environment_UNI.yml --> For making tile features using UNI.
-- environment_main.yml --> for everything else (for instance RMTLR).
+- environment_main.yml --> For everything else (for instance RMTLR).
 If this does not work, environment_tiatoolbox.yml could be tried next.